coala/documentation/Users/coafile.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can place a ``.coarc`` file in your home directory to set certain
-settings user wide.
+user wide settings.
 Those settings will automatically be taken for all
 projects executed with that user.

 All settings specified here override only settings given by the system